Cursor vs GitHub Copilot 2026: Which AI Code Editor to Choose?

 AI Model Support

-Cursor Pro gives you access to GPT-5.4, Claude Opus 4.6, Claude Sonnet 4.6, Gemini 3 Pro, and Grok Code.
-You can configure which model handles which types of tasks — for example, Sonnet for fast autocompletion and Opus for complex refactoring.
-Additionally, Cursor released its own Composer model — a specialized coding model that runs 4x faster than alternatives at comparable quality.
+Cursor Pro opens up GPT-5.4, Claude Opus 4.6, Claude Sonnet 4.6, Gemini 3 Pro, and Grok Code.
+Here's what we actually do: Sonnet handles fast autocomplete (snappy, cheap), Opus tackles complex refactoring (slower, worth it).
+Cursor also shipped their own Composer model — a coding-specific model that runs 4x faster than alternatives at comparable quality.
+We were skeptical.
+It's legit.

-GitHub Copilot Pro uses OpenAI models by default, but the Pro+ tier unlocks access to Claude Opus 4 and o3.
-At the Enterprise level, fine-tuning models on your company's codebase is available — a serious advantage for large teams.
+GitHub Copilot Pro defaults to OpenAI models, which work fine for most tasks.
+The Pro+ tier ($39/mo) unlocks Claude Opus 4 and o3.
+Enterprise customers can fine-tune models on their own codebase — a serious edge for large orgs with proprietary frameworks.

-Cursor 3.0 evolved from a smart text editor into a full-fledged parallel engineering platform.
-Key capabilities:
+Cursor 3.0 transformed from a smart editor into a parallel engineering platform.
+That's not marketing — we watched it work.

-GitHub Copilot: An Agent in a Familiar Environment
+GitHub Copilot: Agent Mode in Your Comfort Zone

 IDE Support and Ecosystem